edzmh96/jekyll-now/about.md

 My name is Edward Zhou, and I'm a 3rd year Computer Science Science student at the University of British Columbia!

-Previously, I worked at [SAP](http://go.sap.com/) as a Software Engineer intern.
+Previously, I worked at [SAP](http://go.sap.com/) as a Software Engineer Intern.

-Even more previously, I was an Android Developer intern at [Pantoscope Media](http://www.scopephotos.com/#/main).
+Even more previously, I was an Android Developer Intern at [Pantoscope Media](http://www.scopephotos.com/#/main).

 Simply put, I'm a nerd that lifts, but if you'd like to know a little more about me, here are some little facts:
 - I'm the oldest child in the family (in fact I'm 6 years older than my brother)